hirokoymj/gcp-study-note/PCB/questions.md

 - B. Create a read replica, and then use the mysqldump utility to export each table.
 - C. Clone the Cloud SQL instance, and then use the mysqldump utlity to export the data.
 - D. Use the mysqldump utility on the primary database instance to export the backup.

+**Question #51:**
+You are deploying a new Cloud SQL instance on Google Cloud using the Cloud SQL Auth proxy.
+You have identified snippets of application code that need to access the new Cloud SQL instance.
+The snippets reside and execute on an application server running on a Compute Engine machine.
+You want to follow Google-recommended practices to set up Identity and Access Management (IAM) as quickly and securely as possible.
+What should you do?

+- A. For each application code, set up a common shared user account.
+- B. For each application code, set up a dedicated user account.
+- C. For the application server, set up a service account.
+- D. For the application server, set up a common shared user account.

+**Question #52:**
+Your organization is running a low-latency reporting application on Microsoft SQL Server.
+In addition to the database engine, you are using SQL Server Analysis Services (SSAS), SQL Server Reporting Services (SSRS), and SQL Server Integration Services (SSIS) in your on-premises environment.
+You want to migrate your Microsoft SQL Server database instances to Google Cloud.
+You need to ensure minimal disruption to the existing architecture during migration.
+What should you do?

+- A. Migrate to Cloud SQL for SQL Server.
+- B. Migrate to Cloud SQL for PostgreSQL.
+- C. Migrate to Compute Engine.
+- D. Migrate to Google Kubernetes Engine (GKE).

+**Question #53:**

+- A. analytics team needs to read data out of Cloud SQL for SQL Server and update a table in Cloud Spanner.
+You need to create a service account and grant least privilege access using predefined roles.
+What roles should you assign to the service account?

+- A. roles/cloudsql.viewer and roles/spanner.databaseUser
+- B. roles/cloudsql.editor and roles/spanner.admin
+- C. roles/cloudsql.client and roles/spanner.databaseReader
+- D. roles/cloudsql.instanceUser and roles/spanner.databaseUser

+**Question #54:**
+You are responsible for designing a new database for an airline ticketing application in Google Cloud.
+This application must be able to:
+Work with transactions and offer strong consistency.
+Work with structured and semi-structured (JSON) data.
+Scale transparently to multiple regions globally as the operation grows.
+You need a Google Cloud database that meets all the requirements of the application.
+What should you do?

+- A. Use Cloud SQL for PostgreSQL with both cross-region read replicas.
+- B. Use Cloud Spanner in a multi-region configuration.
+- C. Use Firestore in Datastore mode.
+- D. Use a Bigtable instance with clusters in multiple regions.

+**Question #55:**
+You are writing an application that will run on Cloud Run and require a database running in the Cloud SQL managed service.
+You want to secure this instance so that it only receives connections from applications running in your VPC environment in Google Cloud.
+What should you do?

+- A.

+  - 1. Create your instance with a specified external (public) IP address.
+  - 2. Choose the VPC and create firewall rules to allow only connections from Cloud Run into your instance.
+  - 3. Use Cloud SQL Auth proxy to connect to the instance.

+- B.

+  - 1. Create your instance with a specified external (public) IP address.
+  - 2. Choose the VPC and create firewall rules to allow only connections from Cloud Run into your instance.
+  - 3. Connect to the instance using a connection pool to best manage connections to the instance.

+- C.

+  - 1. Create your instance with a specified internal (private) IP address.
+  - 2. Choose the VPC with private service connection configured.
+  - 3. Configure the Serverless VPC Access connector in the same VPC network as your Cloud SQL instance.
+  - 4. Use Cloud SQL Auth proxy to connect to the instance.

+- D.
+  - 1. Create your instance with a specified internal (private) IP address.
+  - 2. Choose the VPC with private service connection configured.
+  - 3. Configure the Serverless VPC Access connector in the same VPC network as your Cloud SQL instance.
+  - 4. Connect to the instance using a connection pool to best manage connections to the instance.

+**Question #56:**
+You are troubleshooting a connection issue with a newly deployed Cloud SQL instance on Google Cloud.
+While investigating the Cloud SQL Proxy logs, you see the message Error 403: Access Not Configured.
+What should you do?

+- A. Check the app.yaml value cloud_sql_instances for a misspelled or incorrect instance connection name.
+- B. Check whether your service account has cloudsql.instances.connect permission.
+- C. Enable the Cloud SQL Admin API.
+- D. Ensure that you are using an external (public) IP address interface.